jawordpressorg/core-handbook/core/best-practices/backporting-commits.md

 At the bottom of https://core.trac.wordpress.org/browser/branches/5.9 you see two links, ‘merged’ and ‘eligible’.
 The second one shouldn’t list commits which are already merged.

+## Backport Process

+The standard process for any commit not to trunk is “double signoff”.
+Essentially, another committer must review and comment with their agreement before the code is backported.
+In practice, this process looks as follows:

+1. Make a commit to trunk.
+2. Reopen the ticket and add the `dev-feedback` keyword.
+You should also remove the `commit` keyword if that had previously been applied.
+A comment along the lines of “Reopening [#15705](https://core.trac.wordpress.org/ticket/15705) to request backporting [\[27195\]](https://core.trac.wordpress.org/changeset/27195) to 2.4 branch”.
+3. A second committer should add a comment approving the backport and add the `dev-reviewed` keyword.
+4. Follow the technical steps above.

 ### Security Backports

 Security fixes are backported to many versions, and are not committed until the day of a release.
 Because of this, the process can be streamlined a bit.